 Feedback Activities.
 Participant agrees to meet with designated Genesys teams at any point in the lifecycle of the Program Materials, or as reasonably requested by Genesys, in order to provide Feedback.
 Further, Genesys will, from time to time, request Participant to participate as Sponsor Users in order for Genesys to obtain information related to the Program Materials and Participant’s business activities, environment, culture, and obstacles, as they relate to the Program Materials.
 The activities in this Section will be subject to execution by Participant employees and personnel of an informed consent agreement.

 Minimum Commitments.
 Participant will designate at least 1 resource to serve as a liaison to Genesys with respect to performance of the activities described in this Agreement.
 Participant will make reasonable efforts to participate in activities, including Sponsor User Sessions, as requested by Genesys.
 Participant hereby consents to Genesys contacting Participant’s Sponsor Users regarding information or requests about the Sponsor User Program.
-For information and guidance regarding Program expectations, please see [enter url here].
+For information and guidance regarding Program expectations, please see https://genesyscx.az1.qualtrics.com/jfe/form/SV_dbX3SqIQk1PYYxo.
 Participant agrees to use all reasonable efforts to commit to participation in the Sponsor User Program for at least one year from the Effective Date.

 Confidentiality.
 “Confidential Information” means information disclosed by the discloser or its affiliates to the receiver in relation to the Purpose (defined below), which is identified as confidential, or which can reasonably be considered confidential due to its nature, or the circumstances surrounding disclosure.
 Confidential Information does not include information which (a) is in the public domain; (b) was or lawfully becomes known to the receiver; or (c) was independently developed by the receiver.
 The Confidential Information shall be used by the receiver solely for the purposes of fulfilling the obligations of this Agreement (the “Purpose”).
 The parties agree to use the Confidential Information solely for the Purpose, and to only disclose the Confidential Information to their affiliates, employees, directors, agents or third-party contractors who have a need to know the Confidential Information and are under a substantially similar obligation to keep information confidential.
 The receiver shall exercise a reasonable degree of care to protect the confidential information from unauthorized disclosure, but at least the degree of care used to protect the receiver's own information.
 The Participant agrees to return or destroy any Genesys Confidential Information upon termination of the Agreement.
 The obligations of confidentiality will continue for a period of ten (10) years from the date of disclosure of Confidential Information.